 Once you are convinced that your tune isn't the cause of heat issues underhood and elsewhere on your race car, it might be time to look for specific areas where things pass too closely to hot items.

-Even with a full flat bottom panel on this car we still only "wrapped" about 2 feet of the exhaust, where a 3" tube bent around the differential housing and some fluid lines there.
-We always try to wrap the LEAST amount of the exhaust with this stuff for a reason: FIRE
+Even with a full flat bottom panel on this car, we still only "wrapped" about 2 feet of the exhaust system (above right), where a 3" tube bent around the differential housing and near some fluid cooling lines there.

 Our LS swapped Mustang track car uses the OEM starter but we have some localized heat reflective materials and of course the entire exhaust is thermal ceramic coated.
 There is zero header wrap on this car's exhaust.